-HTTP vs HTTPS this is the hot topic of the year.
+Switching from HTTP to HTTPS is definitely among the hot topics of 2017.

-If you browse through the Internet, you may notice that some of the URLs have HTTP while other have HTTPS prefix.
+While browsing through the Internet, you may have noticed that some of the URL addresses have HTTP while other have HTTPS prefix.

 What are HTTPS and SSL?